-Veteran's Memorial Park is in the forest and only a mile from downtown Monterey.
+Veteran's Memorial Park is in the forest, but it's also only a mile from downtown Monterey.
 The campground has 40 campsites.
 Thirty of them can accommodate trailers up to 21 feet long.
 Hikers and bicyclists are welcome, too.
-Sites have a table and barbecue pit.
-Water faucets are nearby, and they have restrooms and showers.
+The largest tent size is limited to 8’x7’ or 56 square feet.

-It's first-come, first-served basis only, with no reservations.
-You will probably want to get there early to snag a spot.
-Site 35 is particularly desirable at...
-Veteran's Memorial, an isolated spot that may make you feel like you're in your own private campground.
+Sites can't be reserved and are on a first-come, first served basis only.
+Get there early to snag a spot and have a contingency plan in case you are unsuccessful.
+Site 35 is particularly desirable at Veteran's Memorial, an isolated spot that may make you feel like you're in your own private campground.

 Monterey Pines RV Campground is a U.S. Military campground, located near the Fairgrounds.
 It's open to active and retired military personnel and civilians who work for the Department of Defense (DoD) or Nonappropriated Fund (NAF).
+They take reservations online.

 Camping in Carmel and Carmel Valley

 Carmel by the River RV Park is located off Carmel Valley Road about 7 miles from Monterey and 4.5 miles from Carmel.
-They have 30 RV spots and take reservations.
+They have 30 RV spots and take reservations online.
 They can handle RVs up to 40 feet long, but they do not allow tent camping.
 They are pet-friendly and have hookups, showers, cable TV, and WiFi.

-Saddle Mountain Ranch is 5 miles west of CA Hwy 1 and located on 89 acres of forest land.
+Saddle Mountain Ranch is in Carmel Valley, about 5 miles west of California Highway 1 and located on 89 acres of forest land.
 They can accommodate vehicles up to 40 feet and have full hookups, showers, and a swimming pool.
 Pets are allowed with a fee.
 They recommend making reservations early because they fill up fast.
-They also have tent sites and cabins.Continue to 3 of 3 below.
+They also have tent sites and cabins.